dmytrovoytko/data-engineering-amazon-reviews/README.md

 ```
 It executes python script `jsonl_postgres.py` with default parameters from your `.env` settings.
 By default (without parameter) it processes 1st dataset files.
 As the result of successful loading you will see some progress messages and finally `Finished ingesting data/... into the PostgreSQL database!
 Total time ... second(s) +++ PROCESSING finished: OK!`.
 Congratulations, the first approach to load data accomplished and you have records in 2 tables of your database: `meta` with products, `reviews` with ratings.✅

-11. If you don't want (or have no time) to play with Mage.AI orchestration, you can ingest few more datasets with the same approach:
+11. If you want to try data workflow orchestration have some patience and follow to [Visualize data](#-visualize-data) step.
+If you don't want (or have no time) to play with Mage.AI, you can ingest few more datasets with the same approach:
 - download 2nd dataset: run `bash download.sh dataset_urls1.csv` (Health_and_Personal_Care.jsonl files)
 ```bash
 bash download.sh dataset_urls1.csv